Luis Echeverría: Foreign policy

 Under the banner of tercermundismo ("Third Worldism"), a reorientation took place in Mexican foreign policy during Echeverría's presidential term.
 He showed his solidarity with the developing nations and tried to establish Mexico as the defender of Third World interests.
 The aims of Echeverría's foreign policy were to diversify Mexico's economic links and to fight for a more equal and just international order.

-He visited numerous countries and had strong ties with the communist and socialist governments of Cuba and Chile respectively.
+He visited a total of 36 countries and had strong ties with the communist and socialist governments of Cuba and Chile respectively.
 Echeverría visited Cuba in 1975.
 Also, Mexico provided political asylum to many political refugees from South American countries who fled their country's repressive military dictatorships; among them Hortensia Bussi, the widow of former Chilean President Salvador Allende.
 Moreover, he condemned Zionism and allowed the Palestine Liberation Organization to open an office in the capital.

 Echeverría used his position as president to promote the Declaration of Mexico on the Equality of Women and Their Contribution to Development and Peace, which was adopted by the 1975 World Conference on Women held in Mexico City.
 Also in 1975, the Mexican delegation to the United Nations voted in favour of General Assembly Resolution 3379, which equated Zionism with South Africa's apartheid and condemned it as a form of racial discrimination.
 This resulted in a tourism boycott by the U.S. Jewish community against Mexico, which made visible internal and external conflicts of Echeverría's politics.

 Echeverría's presidency rode a wave of anger by citizens in Northwestern Mexico against the United States for its use (and perceived misappropriation) of water from the Colorado River, which drains much of the American Southwest before crossing into Mexico.
 The established treaty between the U.S. and Mexico called for the U.S. to allow a specified volume of water, 1.85 km3, to pass the U.S.-Mexican border, but it did not establish any quality levels.
 Throughout the 20th century, the United States, through its water policy managed by the United States Bureau of Reclamation, had developed wide-ranging irrigation along the river, which had led to progressively higher levels of salinity in the water as it moved downstream.
 By the late 1960s, the high salinity of the water crossing into Mexico had resulted in the ruin of large tracts of the irrigated land along the lower Colorado.